 Download an informational brochure about the Wexner Israel Fellowship here.

 The Fellowship is designed for mid-career leaders in Israel’s public sector.
 If you think this fellowship is for you, please fill in an Eligibility Form (EF) here.

 Submitting an Application Form (AF) is the next step in the process and is only possible once you have filled in the EF and have received an e-mail from The Wexner Foundation confirming your eligibility and permitting you to proceed to the application.

 After you fill in the EF and if you meet the eligibility requirements, you will receive an email from The Wexner Foundation requesting to submit a full Application with the following documents:

-The deadline for submitting applications to the HKS MC-MPA is early December 2020 and to the Wexner Israel Fellowship program – December 7, 2020.
+The deadline for submitting applications to the HKS MC-MPA is December 8,2020 and to the Wexner Israel Fellowship program – December 15, 2020.